ciscocandidate/400-101/SPOTO-213q-optimized.md

 A. The R1 to R2 adjacency will be L2 only

-B. The R1 to R3 adjacency will be L 1 and L2
+B. The R1 to R3 adjacency will be L1 and L2

-C. The R1 to R2 adjacency will be L 1 and L2
+C. The R1 to R2 adjacency will be L1 and L2

-D. The R2 to R3 adjacency will be L 1 and L2
+D. The R2 to R3 adjacency will be L1 and L2

-E. The R2 to R3 adjacency will be L 1 only
+E. The R2 to R3 adjacency will be L1 only

 Answer: AD